grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Integrations/03 Notifications.md

 | Test aborted (by limit) | `test.finished.aborted_limit` | Only tests that were _aborted_ due to hitting an execution or network limit |

 You can safely pick multiple options and will still at most get two notifications per test-run, one when it starts and one when it ends.
-The event-name will be passed along to identify which condition triggered the notification.
+The event-identifier will be passed along to specify which condition triggered the notification.

 <!--  These are not supported by frontend yet, commented out for now:
 |  -    | `test.started.all` | All tests started, no matter how |